netw0rm/atlaskit/packages/ak-avatar/docs/USAGE.md

 # Avatar

 The Avatars represent users that are collaborating within the same application.
-You can use an avatar for projects, repositories, spaces and other type of conceptual containers within the Atlassian applications.
+You can use an avatar for projects, repositories and spaces within the Atlassian applications.